sitphp/commands/doc/9_creating_application.md

 ## Creating a custom tool

-You can create you own command tools by creating a manager class to create your tool instance and a tool class for your tool logic.
+You can create you own command tools by creating two classes :
+ - a manager class to create your tool instance
+ - and a tool class for your tool logic.

 The tool class should extend the `SitPHP\Commands\Tool` class.
-Inside your tool class you have access to the command with the `getCommand` method, the request with the `getRequest` method, the tool input (which may differ from the request input) with the `getInput` method, the tool output (which may differ from the request output) with the `getOutput` method and the tool error output (which may differ from the request error output) with the `getErrorOutput` method.
+Inside your tool class you have access to the command with the `getCommand` method, the request with the `getRequest` method, the tool input (which may differ from the request input) with the `getInput` method, the tool output (which may differ from the request output) with the `getOutput` method and the tool error output (which may differ from the request error output) with the `getErrorOutput` method and the `tool` method which give you access to other tools.

+First create your tool class which you extend the `\SitPHP\Commands\Tool` class :

 ```php
 class YourTool extends \SitPHP\Commands\Tool{